 Debris and dead cells can build up on your tongue over time.
 This can lead to bad breath and have a negative impact on your overall oral health.

 Your mouth is full of both good and bad bacteria.
 The tongue in your mouth is covered in tiny little filaments or bumbs called papillae.
 These papillae harbor and trap bad bacteria and stain from food particles.
 The bacteria accumulation can lead to gingivitis, periodontal disease, oral thrush, bad breath, and a bacterial coating on the tongue which can appear as white or black.
-Keeping your tongue clean will help to reduce the bacteria load, helping you keep a fresh and clean healthy mouth.
+Keeping your tongue clean will help reduce the bacteria load, helping you keep a fresh and clean healthy mouth.

 How to Use a Tongue Scraper Safely?